zwettemaan/CEPSparker/ReadMe.md

 # CEPSparker

-  **** NOTE: THIS PROJECT IS INCOMPLETE.
+  *** NOTE: THIS PROJECT IS INCOMPLETE.
 USE WITH EXTREME CARE.
-NO WINDOWS SUPPORT JUST YET
+  *** Documentation is highly incomplete.

 --